-The statistical tables appended to this report provide information on domestic sales and advertising and promotional activity by the largest U.S. cigarette manufacturers.
-The tables were compiled from data contained in special reports submitted to the Commission pursuant to compulsory process by: Altria Group, Inc.; Commonwealth Brands, Inc.; Lorillard, Inc.; Reynolds American, Inc.; and Vector Group Ltd.1
+The tables appended to this report provide information on domestic cigarette sales and advertising and promotional activity by the largest manufacturers.
+The 2015 sales and expenditure information in the tables was compiled from data contained in special reports submitted to the Commission pursuant to compulsory process by the parent companies of the major manufacturers of cigarettes sold in the United States: Altria Group, Inc. (Altria); ITG Holdings USA Inc. (ITG); Reynolds American, Inc. (Reynolds); and Vector Group Ltd (Vector).